cuulee/contextablejs/README.md

 Below, we create a simple example to show the benefit of using `Contextable.js` in your [Node.js](https://nodejs.org) project.
 In this tutorial we create a new context instance with a User model attached, then we insert a user document in a [MongoDB](https://www.mongodb.com) database.
 The example also explains the concept of validation and error handling.

-To make things easy to read, we use [Babel](https://babeljs.io/), thus we can write ES6+ syntax and wrap our code into the `async` block.
+To make things easy to read, we use ES6+ syntax and wrap our code into the `async` block.

 ```js
 (async function() {